aruncgowda/pythonauto/README.md

 # pythonauto
-Automated the some  of the things using python
+Automated  some  of the things using python